 Why do they need it:

-Biggest risk: The business information that is no longer current but keeps getting re-posted by different third-party sites.
+Biggest risk: Business information that is no longer current but keeps being reposted by different third-party sites.

 Why do they need it:

-Biggest risk: The foot traffic that is lost during the peak season is due to data mismatching.
+Biggest risk: Lost foot traffic during the peak season is due to data mismatches.

 Why do they need it:

-Biggest risk: The unbalanced local brand experiences due to fragmented local listings.
+Biggest risk: Unbalanced local brand experiences due to fragmented local listings.

-Your listings are not only on one platform but are scattered across various platforms, the number of which is in the dozens.
-In order to stay consistent on the web, your local business needs to be visible in the spots that matter.
+Your listings are not on a single platform but are scattered across various platforms, the number of which is in the dozens.
+To stay consistent online, your local business needs to be visible in the places that matter.

 Those are the minimum requirements that every business, regardless of its nature or size, should have.